 Time to check out some amazing Aztec ruins!

-Your pyramid tour lasts about 4 hours (the area is huge!) and then they take you to a lunch spot nearby that includes a brief demonstration of how they use the Agave plant to not only create tequila and mezcal, but also paper, soap and fiber!
+The Teotihuacan pyramid tour lasts about 4 hours (the area is huge!) and then they take you to a lunch spot nearby that includes a brief demonstration of how they use the Agave plant to not only create tequila and mezcal, but also paper and soap!
 They’ll give you a few free mini shots to taste-test.

 You’ll get back to Mexico City around 4.
 Take this time to walk around the area and explore – there is so much to see!
 For instance, check out Chinatown with the cutest umbrella-lined street:

-Head to the beautiful Palacio Belles Artes, which is probably the most iconic building (and most photographed) in the area.
+One of the best things to do in Mexico City is to check out the beautiful Palacio Belles Artes, which is probably the most iconic building (and most photographed) in the area.

 Pro tip: get the best view of Palacio Belles Artes from above, at the top of the Sears Tower!
-Enter the Sears Tower across the street and take the elevator to the top where you’ll find a small cafe overlooking the palace.
-Enjoy a coffee with a view here before heading down to the ground level to check out the palace up close.
+Enter the Sears Tower across the street and take the elevator to the top.
+Here you’ll find a small cafe overlooking the palace.
+Enjoy a coffee with a view before heading down to the ground level to check out the palace up close.

 For dinner, head to Plaza Garibaldi to dine with Mariachi bands.
 There are a few restaurants in this plaza, and they all have mariachi bands surrounding them for your dining entertainment.
 Pay them a few pesos and they’ll play right at your table!